habitat-sh/habitat/www/source/blog/2019-02-06-introducing-the-install-hook.html.md

 }
 ```

 This uses `dism` to check and enable our Windows feature.
 Not as elegant as DSC but I know this will work back to a vanilla 2008 R2 or Windows 7 OS.
 If for some reason, enabling the feature is not succesful, I make sure that the hook exits with a non `0` exit code.
 Depending on what went wrong, `dism` will often exit succesfully even if the feature enablement was not succesful.
-If the `install` hook returns a non `0` exit code, Habitat considers the `install` hook execution to be a failure and will retry whenever attempting to load the package or any other package that declares a dependency on this package.
+If the `install` hook returns a non `0` exit code, Chef Habitat considers the `install` hook execution to be a failure and will retry whenever attempting to load the package or any other package that declares a dependency on this package.

 ## Templating considerations